1986prasenjit/40-Days-Of-JS/Day-1/notes.md

 3.using Const keyword
 - const marks = 100;

 **One line of JS Code is equal to one instruction that we want to give to the computer.
-One Complete instruction is called statement and at the end of every state ment in JS we can put a semicolon[but it is optional].**
+One Complete instruction is called statement and at the end of every statement in JS we can put a semicolon[but it is optional].**

 # Naming Rules for Variable creation in JS